 Here’s a quick into how these tools work and how they can help you track your stocks more effectively when owning a well-diversified stock portfolio.

 This popular tool helps investors monitor entry and exit levels for their favorite stocks.
-These levels can be monitored from several angles: price, relative valuation (price to earnings ratio) and yield.
+These levels can be monitored from several angles: price, relative valuation (price to earnings ratio), and yield.

 Apple trades at a PE ratio of 29x.
-If you own Apple shares you may think that at a certain valuation, say a PE ratio of 35x, the shares start becoming quite expensive warranting a sale to take profit.
+If you own Apple shares you may think that at a certain valuation, say a PE ratio of 35x, the shares start becoming quite expensive warranting a sale to take a profit.
 Then you would want to wait for them to come back down to a PE ratio of 20x to find them attractive again.
-For both events you can set Smart Alerts in Ziggma so that you no longer have to spend time monitoring these levels.
+For both events, you can set Smart Alerts in Ziggma so that you no longer have to spend time monitoring these levels.

-Similarly, you can set alerts for lower and upper bound values of dividend yield for your dividend stocks.
+Similarly, you can set alerts for lower and upper-bound values of dividend yield for your dividend stocks.

 Smart Alerts will help you manage your entry and exit levels a great deal and save you tons of time.

 The Ziggma Stock Score – a product of the application of big data analytics to fundamental analysis, ranks stocks against their peers on a scale of 0-100.
 As a result, Ziggma users are able to select “best-of-breed” stocks easily based on these scores.
-Our analysis captures four categories of fundamental analysis – growth, profitability, valuation, and financial health – factoring in dozens of key performance indicators over multiple backwards and forward-looking time periods.
+Our analysis captures four categories of fundamental analysis – growth, profitability, valuation, and financial health – factoring in dozens of key performance indicators over multiple backward and forward-looking time periods.

 Stock KPI tracking on Ziggma is a very powerful feature that tends to be overlooked.
-The Fundamental view of a portfolio shows the main key performance indicators for your stocks holdings, including the margin, ROE, revenue growth, income growth or analyst target.
+The Fundamental view of a portfolio shows the main key performance indicators for your stock holdings, including the margin, ROE, revenue growth, income growth or analyst target.